Dangers of Unregulated Teeth Whitening

 6. It is very important the health of your teeth and gums are assessed before any tooth whitening procedures are carried – not everyone is suitable, and it is advisable your mouth is dentally fit prior to treatment.

-If you would like to get a brighter, whiter smile, and are considering whitening your teeth, please do not fall victim to these cheap, unregulated and illegal products which are sold on the high street – please contact Thames Street Dental, a Kingston Dentist, and book an assessment for your home teeth whitening kit.
+If you would like to get a brighter, whiter smile, and are considering whitening your teeth, please do not fall victim to these cheap, unregulated and illegal products which are sold on the high street – please contact a Kingston Dentist such as Thames Street Dental, and book an assessment for your home teeth whitening kit.

 You can see the GDC pages for our dentists at the below links: